 Unofficial Royalty: October 1914 – Royalty and World War I (scroll down)

-In 1877, Queen Sophie, the first wife of King Willem III of the Netherlands died, and Willem was eager to marry again to insure the future of the House of Orange.
-One of his three children (all sons), Prince Maurits, had died in 1850 and neither of the other two sons were married.
+In 1877, Queen Sophie, the first wife of King Willem III of the Netherlands died, and Willem was eager to marry again to ensure the future of the House of Orange.
+One of his three children (all sons), Prince Maurits, had died in 1850 and neither of the other two sons was married.
 King Willem’s reputation was not a good one.
 He had many mistresses and many illegitimate children.
 Queen Sophie had lived apart from him from 1855 until her death.
 Willem’s ministers had decisively rejected a marriage with a French opera singer and then two eligible princesses refused to marry him.
 At the suggestion of his only sister, he got in touch with the royal couple of Waldeck and Pyrmont, who had several marriageable daughters.
-In July of 1878, Willem visited the family at their summer home where he met 23 year old Princess Pauline and 20 year old Princess Emma.
-His eyes first fell on Pauline, but soon he chose Emma, and proposed to her.
+In July of 1878, Willem visited the family at their summer home where he met 23-year-old Princess Pauline and 20-year-old Princess Emma.
+His eyes first fell on Pauline, but soon he chose Emma and proposed to her.
 Willem was 61 years old, 41 years older than Emma.
 Emma had lessons in Dutch language and history before her marriage because she wanted to come to her new country Dutch.
-The couple were married on January 7, 1879 in Arolsen.
+The couple was married on January 7, 1879 in Arolsen.
 Emma had a positive influence on Willem and the marriage was extremely happy.
 The last decade of Willem’s life was definitely the best years of his reign.